SanderVocke/shoopdaloop/docs/source/usage.loopcontrols.rst

 * Grabbing a composite loop does not respect the global **n cycles** control or the **targeted loop** for synchronization and length of the grab.
 Instead:

   * The total length of the grab is always the already calculated composite loop length.
-Child loops which do not have an explicit length are assumed to be 1 sync cycle long.
+Child loops which do not have an explicit length are assumed to be **n cycles** (global control) sync cycle long.
   * The alignment of the grab is as follows:

     * If the global **sync control** is active, the last completed sync cycle is mapped to the last cycle of the composite loop.